Floofies/cdaTemplate/README.md

 ```
 Clones the contents of the element targeted by `templateSelector`, injects data into the clone, and inserts the clone into any elements targeted by `destinationSelector`.
 The two parameters must be valid CSS Selectors.

-If multiple elements match the Selector are on the page, you can enable insertion into multiple destinations via the `multiDest` option; otherwise, only the first element matching the Selector will receive the template.
+If multiple elements match `destinationSelector`, you can enable insertion into multiple destinations via the `multiDest` option; otherwise, only the first element matching the Selector will receive the template.

 ##### Parameters